 Our software reduces the risk of human error by automatically generating detailed royalty statements.

 - Step #4: Budget for and report on royalty statements

 FilmTrack gives you the ability to analyze by title, territory, right, channel, and SKU.
 Verify actual versus projected and identify delinquent statements.

-Ready to see how FilmTrack can help your finance team find success?
+Ready to see how FilmTrack can streamline your finance operation?
 Contact us today to book a demo.